trachvan/InnovatorServerMethods/README.md

 # InnovatorServerMethods

+This VS project contains Innovator's server side template for creating/editing server side method.

 Referenced Files:

   using System;
   using System.IO;
   using System.Xml;
   using System.Text;
   using System.Collections;
   using System.Collections.Generic;
   using System.Data;
   using System.Linq;
   using System.Net;
   using System.Web;
   using System.Web.SessionState;
   using System.Globalization;

   //*** referenced files: IOM.dll and InnovatorCore.dll

   using Aras.IOM;

 Embedded Server Method: